highlights of operations

 The Saudi Chevron Phillips Company (SCP) petrochemical plant in Al-Jubail manufactures benzene and cyclohexane.
 Benzene is used in styrene monomer as a solvent for waxes, resins, rubber and various other organic materials.
 Most cyclohexane goes into the production of nylon, which is commonly used in clothing, tents, carpeting and thermoplastics.

 The plant uses the Aromax® catalyst to convert naphtha feedstock into benzene and motor gasoline blend stock.
 Aromax is a registered trademark of CPChem.

-The Jubail Chevron Phillips Company (JCP) styrene production facility, also in Al-Jubail, is adjacent to and integrated with the SCP plant.
-The plant, which began operations in 2008, is one of the world’s largest.
+The Jubail Chevron Phillips Company (JCP) styrene production facility, also in Al-Jubail, is adjacent to and integrated with the SCP petrochemical plant.
+The JCP plant, which began operations in 2008, is one of the world’s largest.
 It produces styrene monomer that is used in polystyrene.
-These products are used in packaging, electronic parts, housewares, tires, carpeting, toys and more.
+These products are used in packaging, electronics parts, housewares, tires, carpeting, toys and more.

 Arabian Chevron Phillips Petrochemical Company Limited (ACP) – a wholly owned subsidiary of CPChem – and Saudi Industrial Investment Group share 50-50 ownership of SCP and JCP.